AiondaDotCom/BASIC/README.md

 # Aionda BASIC

-**BASIC+** is a modern low-code programming language inspired by the clarity of classic BASIC, reimagined for the age of web apps, databases, and generative AI.
+**BASIC** is a modern low-code programming language inspired by the clarity of classic BASIC, reimagined for the age of web apps, databases, and generative AI.

 It enables developers and non-developers to build forms, logic, data flows, and AI-powered features with simple, readable instructions — without needing to worry about technical complexity like SQL, HTTP, or backend setup.